-Relationship between membership of agricultural organization/group and sorghum variety grown.
+Relationship between source of input and sorghum variety grown.

 Analysis by cross tabulation using chi-square test, revealed a significant relationship between source of agricultural inputs and land improved sorghum variety (chi-square value=40.037 df=16, p< 0.005).the null hypothesis was therefore, rejected and alternate accepted which showed that there was a significant relationship between membership in agricultural organization and adoption of improved sorghum varieties.
 Table 8 presents the result of cross tabulation by chi-square on the relationship between sources of inputs and land on improved sorghum varieties.